jacekturek/RELATIONAL_SIG_DATABASE/README.md

 The category of the data is SEO signals in social media.

 ##
 > ℹ️ The relational model represents how data is stored in Relational Databases.
+> in the following project I will show data and tables, relations and other pieces of database.
+>
 ##
 > ℹ️ A relational database consists of a collection of tables, (tutorial)